 |1.
 Author||2.
 Title of Source||3.
 Title of Container|

 |4.
 Contributors||5.
 Version||6.
 Number|

 *Note – most sources don't have all the elements.
 The idea is to include as many as the source has.
 Also, if the source has more than one container, such as a journal article contained in a journal contained in a database, elements 3 through 9 will appear more than once.
 Each source will be slightly different, but the general format for each will resemble the examples below.

 Example 1: Electronic Article from a Database

 Author, First and Second Author.
 Title of Article.
 Title of the Journal in Italics, volume, issue, publication date, page numbers.
 Database Name in italics, doi:(or https://doi.org/xxx.xxx).
 Access date optional.

 Rauer, Amy, and Brenda Volling.“More Than One Way to be Happy: A Typology of Marital Happiness.”
 Family Process, vol.52, no.3, 2013, pp. 519-534.
 Academic Search Complete, doi:10.1111/famp.12028.
 Accessed 13 Apr.
 2018.

 Example 2: Electronic Article without DOI

 Author, First.
 Title of Article.
-Title of the Journal in Italics, volume, issue, publication date, page numbers, database name, article's stable URL.
-Access date.
+Title of the Journal in Italics, volume, issue, publication date, page numbers, Database Name in italics, article's stable URL.
+Access date optional.